hoc081098/rx_shared_preferences/README.md

 -   This package provides reactive shared preferences interaction with very little code.
 It is designed specifically to be used with Flutter and Dart.

 ## More detail about returned `Stream`
--   It's broadcast stream (ie. it can be listened to more than once).
+-   It's a single-subscription stream (ie. it can only be listened once).

 -   `Stream` will emit the **value** or **error** as its first event when it is listen to (**emit `null`** when value is not set).